Zita Johann: Career

-When the studio tried to make her appear in Thirteen Women, which she considered a tawdry melodrama, Johann asked RKO to be released from her contract.
+When the studio tried to make Johann appear in Thirteen Women, which she considered a tawdry melodrama, she asked RKO to be released from her contract.
 After seven films, she quit to work in theatre again, collaborating with John Houseman, to whom she was married at the time, and with Orson Welles.
-From the 1920s through the early 1940s, Johann appeared in a number of Broadway productions including: "Dawn" (1924) at the Sam H. Harris Theatre, "The Goat Song" (1926) at The Theatre Guild, "Machinal" (1928) at the Plymouth Theatre, "Troyka" (1930) at the Hudson Theatre, "Uncle Vanya" (1930) at the Booth Theatre, "Tomorrow and Tomorrow" (1931) at the Henry Miller's Theatre, "Seven Keys To Baldpate" (1935) at the National Theatre, "The Burning Deck" (1940) at the Maxine Elliott's Theatre and "Broken Journey" (1942) at the Henry Miller's Theatre.
+From the 1920s through the early 1940s, Johann appeared in a number of Broadway productions including: Dawn (1924) at the Sam H. Harris Theatre, The Goat Song (1926) at The Theatre Guild, Machinal (1928) at the Plymouth Theatre, Troyka (1930) at the Hudson Theatre, Uncle Vanya (1930) at the Booth Theatre, Tomorrow and Tomorrow (1931) at the Henry Miller's Theatre, Seven Keys To Baldpate (1935) at the National Theatre, The Burning Deck (1940) at the Maxine Elliott's Theatre and Broken Journey (1942) at the Henry Miller's Theatre.

 In addition to her career as an actress, Johann was also a writer.
 She wrote plays and film scripts under the pseudonyms Joan Wolfe and Elizabeth Yorke.
 Under the pen name, Joan Wolfe, she wrote the scripts Emily's Week and The Raw Deal.
 Johann later spent a lot of time doing community work and taught acting classes for children out of her home.
 In the 1970s she filmed a show called Zita and Her Friends, which was aimed at helping parents and children have better communication and stronger relationships.
 She also taught acting to people with learning disorders.

-In 1962, she was a guest artist at Elmwood Playhouse in Nyack, New York, where she directed Don Juan In Hell.
+In 1962, Johann was a guest artist at Elmwood Playhouse in Nyack, New York, where she directed Don Juan In Hell.
 She made her last film appearance in the 1986 horror film Raiders of the Living Dead.